BURN2 Rangers Manual

 Anyone should be able to drive an art car on all roadways without hitting an object.
 High overhangs are less of an issue as long as it can be driven under.
 Non-solid/Phantom objects are not a concern unless a neighbor complains about intrusion into a neighboring parcel.
 Large prims just slightly over the line can be ignored.

-When such prims are over the parcel line, send an IM to the plot owner (and object owner, if different) AND to the Event Lead, explaining that the build is over the line, provide a SLURL, and then allow 24 hours for the owner to fix the issue.
+When such prims are over the parcel line, send an IM to the plot owner (and object owner, if different) AND to the Event Lead and Placement Lead, explaining that the build is over the line, provide a SLURL, and then allow 24 hours for the owner to fix the issue.
 If no resolution occurs, then consult with a Senior Ranger or Khaki before taking action.

 You can verify a person's prims are properly placed within a parcel if you check About Land -> Objects -> Refresh List button on the roadway around the parcel.
 If the roadway does NOT list any prims owned by that person, then his/her prims are all counting within his/her parcel.